 Britain’s wettest winter on record threatens nation’s trees

-Carbon Gold and Bartlett Tree Experts are warning of an impending outbreak of lethal tree diseases in the wake of Britain’s widespread flooding as soils remain saturated.
+Carbon Gold and Bartlett Tree Experts are warning of an impending outbreak of lethal tree diseases in the wake of Britain’s widespread flooding and the wettest winter on record as soils remain saturated.

 As flood waters recede, trees have been left struggling in waterlogged, compacted soil that has been stripped of essential nutrients.
 These terrible growing conditions will inevitably affect tree health, leaving them more susceptible to disease.
 A soil amendment known as ‘biochar’ has been shown to be a key tool for protecting trees from fatal tree diseases such as Phytophthora.